NRCan/geo-deep-learning/README.md

 > The system can be used on your workstation or cluster.

 ## **Installation**
-Those steps are for your workstation on Ubuntu 18.04 using miniconda.
-Set and activate your python environment with the following commands:
+To execute scripts in this project, first create and activate your python environment with the following commands:
 ```shell
 conda env create -f environment.yml
 conda activate geo_deep_env
 ```
-> For Windows OS:
-> - Install rasterio, fiona and gdal first, before installing the rest.
-We've experienced some [installation issues](https://github.com/conda-forge/gdal-feedstock/issues/213), with those libraries.
-> - Mlflow should be installed using pip rather than conda, as mentioned [here](https://github.com/mlflow/mlflow/issues/1951)
+> Tested on Ubuntu 20.04 and Windows 10 using miniconda.
 ## **Running GDL**
-This is an example of how to run GDL with hydra in simple steps with the _**massachusetts buildings**_ dataset in the `/data` folder, for segmentation on buildings:
+This is an example of how to run GDL with hydra in simple steps with the _**massachusetts buildings**_ dataset in the `tests/data/` folder, for segmentation on buildings:

 1. Clone this github repo.
 ```shell